RyanMyrvold/Performance-Decorators/README.md

 # 🌌 TyDy

-🛠 Dynamic, type-safe utilities for TypeScript, in under 150 Lines of Code.
+🛠 Dynamic, type-safe utilities for TypeScript, focusing on runtime type safety, in under 150 Lines of Code.
 ## 🎉 Introduction

-The name "TyDy" is a blend of "Ty" and "Dy," where "Ty" represents TypeScript, and "Dy" suggests "dynamic."
-It reflects the core focus of the library, which is to provide dynamic and type-safe utilities for TypeScript.
+The name "TyDy" is a blend of "Ty" and "Dy," where "Ty" represents type, and "Dy" suggests "dynamic."
+It reflects the core focus of the library, which is to provide dynamic and type-safe utilities at runtime.

-TyDy provides a cohesive set of utilities designed for developers working with dynamic data structures in TypeScript.
-It ensures runtime type safety, offers reflection capabilities, provides validation tools, and more.
+TyDy is geared towards developers who need to handle and ensure type safety during runtime, especially when dealing with dynamic data structures in TypeScript.
+This is particularly useful when working with data whose structure might not be known at compile time but needs to be validated and manipulated safely during execution.
 ## Features

-- 💼 Dynamic Type Creation: Generate and work with types on-the-fly.
+- 💼 **Dynamic Type Creation at Runtime**: Efficiently generate and work with types on-the-fly during runtime.
-- ✅ Type Validation: Ensure runtime type safety for your dynamic structures.
+- ✅ **Runtime Type Validation**: Ensure type correctness and safety for your dynamic structures when your application is running.
-- 🔍 Reflection Capabilities: Inspect and manage your dynamic types.
+- 🔍 **Reflection Capabilities**: Dive deep and manage your dynamic types at runtime.
-- 🏗️ Code Generation: Generate code based on templates with type constraints.
+- 🏗️ **Code Generation**: Dynamically generate code snippets based on templates with type constraints during execution.
-- 🌐 Third-party Library Wrapping: Interact with third-party libraries in a type-safe manner.
+- 🌐 **Third-party Library Wrapping**: Interact with third-party libraries in a type-safe manner, ensuring runtime safety.
+Note: While TypeScript inherently offers compile-time type safety, TyDy complements this by emphasizing on runtime type validation, giving you a comprehensive type-safe experience.

 ## 🌟 Visualizing TyDy